discordjs/guide/guide/commando/README.md

 In the `commandPrefix` parameter, you should insert the prefix you intend to use for your bot.
 As of writing, you can only have one, so choose wisely!
 However, note that mentioning your bot will **always** be allowed alongside the prefix you set here.
 In other words, this prefix and mentions are how your users will call your bot. **No, there is no way to disable mentions being a prefix!**

-After that is the `owner` parameter, which should contain the ID for the owner of the bot.
-It can be either a string of one ID or an array of many.
+After that is the `owner` parameter, which should contain the bot's owner's ID; it can be either a string of one ID or an array of many.

 ::: danger
 The users you set here have complete control over the bot.
 They can use eval and other owner-only commands, ignore command throttling, and bypass all user permissions!
 Be sure to only give this to people you trust!